CrosserK/HPV_subtyping/README.md

 6. Mark duplicates with picard tools
 7. Index bam with samtools index
 8. Call variants with GATK HaplotypeCaller
-9. Get vcf stats DP, QD, FS, MQ, SOR, MQRankSum, ReadPosRankSum with sed (optionally output to R graph) (NOTE: the latter 2 are not grabbed correctly with sed)
+9. Get vcf stats DP, QD, FS, MQ, SOR, MQRankSum, ReadPosRankSum with sed for R graphing (NOTE: the latter 2 are not grabbed correctly with sed)
 10. Hard filter variants with GATK VariantFiltration according to chosen filters (optionally use graphs)
 12. Remove filtered variants from vcf with GATK SelectVariants --excludeFiltered
 14. Find number of mismatches in vcf files